 Companies rarely take advantage of this opportunity since only 6% of recruitments are internal.
 Employees, on the other hand, are becoming aware of the importance of mobilizing transferable skills in different job contexts.

-1out of 4 French people think they will work in at least 4 jobs during their career
+25%of French people think they will have at least 4 completely different jobs in the course of their careers

-- The need fora system to manage skills that can be transferred from one role to another is the second most important reason raised by our clients.
+• The need to equip ourselves with a skills management systemthat can be transferred from one role to another is the second most important reason given by our customers.

-- Finally, approximately 60% of employees consider the implementation of actions decided during annual appraisal interviews to be ineffective (source: Deloitte, HR trends).
-A solution such as Neobrain provides an operational support system that is planned and monitored by the 3 actors: employees, HR and managers.
+• Finally, around 60% of employees consider the implementation of actions decided at annual appraisal interviews to be ineffective (source: Deloitte, HR trends).

-Are you familiar with the concept of cross-functional skills ?
-We tell you all about these critical assets for internal mobility in the article "skills transversal and mobility".
+We are convinced of the importance of cultivating cross-functionalskills .
+Are you familiar with them ?
+We tell you all about these critical assets for internal mobility in the article "skills transversales et mobilité".

 Big DATA as a gas pedal of the pragmatic mobilization of know-how